 After all the breaks and pit stops, we finally made it to Munsiyari.
-It is the last main town which is well connected to the other parts of Uttrakhand.
+It is the last main town which is well connected to the other parts of Uttarakhand.
 The town offers stunning views of the snow-capped Himalayan ranges especially the Panchachuli peak.
 Munsiyari is quite popular among the altitude trekkers who are planning to do long treks like Ralam, Milam, Pindari, Kafni and Namik glacier treks.

 The Panchachuli peak as seen from Khaliya top trek

 As we were for a day and a half in Munsiyari, we decided to explore the town for the remaining part of the day and do the Khaliya top trek the next day.
 A local guy told us to visit the Tribal Museum first, as it was about to be closed in an hour or so.
 Strolling on the peaceful roads of the town with beautiful surrounding was an adventure in itself.

 Collecting ice to make water at Khaliya top trek Munsiyari